 You can always find the camera icon on the Galaxy S21 Apps screen.
 By default, the icon is also added to the Home screen.

 Method 2: Quickly press the side key twice (Quick Launch)

 As explained in this guide, you can use Galaxy S21 Camera Quick Launch, even when the phone is locked.

 Of course, you can customize the Galaxy S21 Side key and assign this gesture to other apps.

 Method 3: Swipe the camera app icon on the lock screen.

 You can swipe the camera icon inside (to the left) to open Galaxy S21 Camera app.

-Please note, you need to swipe to the left side.
-Touching the icon will not open the camera app.
+Please note that you need to swipe to the left side.
+Tap the icon will not open the camera app.

 You can use the Galaxy S21 camera when the phone is locked.
 If you access the camera app when the phone is locked, you can take photos and record videos with all models and most of the settings.

 But you can only view photos or videos taken in that specific session.
 You cannot view any photos or videos taken before you launch the camera app.
 This is to protect your data.